Blog Nutrition Foods That Help With Period Cramps, According To A Nutritionist

 Calcium is among the most potent mineral supplements that can help with period cramps.
 A study on the effects of calcium in the menstrual cycle revealed that calcium levels are often low during the luteal phase of the menstrual cycle, which is the period before your menses.
 As the levels are low, your body experiences intense PMS symptoms and cramps.

 Calcium supplementation can increase the serum levels of calcium in the body, possibly reducing the severity of PMS symptoms.
-Additionally, calcium can also help with reducing bloating and water retention (2).
+In addition, calcium can help reduce bloating and water retention (2).

-Excellent food sources of calcium include dairy products like milk, yogurt, cheese, leafy green vegetables, almonds, sesame seeds, fish, and soy.
+Excellent food sources of calcium include dairy products such as milk, yogurt, and cheese, and leafy green vegetables, almonds, sesame seeds, fish, and soy. foods that help with period cramps

 See also